soerendip/MLPB/docs/index.md

 The course will start with setting up the tools and the computation environment followed by a brief introduction of Python.
 The Python Data Analysis Library ([Pandas](https://pandas.pydata.org/)) and other important packages will be introduced.
 Finally, the machine learning workflow will be addressed: Data cleaning, exploratory data analysis, publication-quality visualizations, decomposition, clustering, classification, regression, linear models, ensemble models (Gradient Boosting, Random Forest), artificial neural networks, cross-validation, deployment of machine learning models.

+## Why Python?
+[Python](https://www.python.org/) is one of the most popular contemporary programming languages for data science.
+It is a powerful and easy to use language without over-complicated syntax.
+More and more programmers are moving their code to Python which is also widely used for data analytics and machine learning.

+## Date and Time
+- Classes will take place **Wednesdays from 10am to 1pm** starting from **May 6th 2020 until June 24th**.
+- The classroom will be **BI211** except for June 17th.
+- On June 17th the class will take place in room **BI249**.

 ## More Information
 More information about the course is available in the [Q/A section](qa.md).